Reprinted from Chris Mittelstaedt’s column Eureka on Inc.com

 So what’s a small business owner to do when up against a bully advantage?

-1. Embrace it.
 Think about ways you can innovate to render the bully advantage obsolete.
-If you have to put pink dye in your margarine, sell it like it's the most amazing invention on the planet and that eating "pink" makes you a superhero.
+If you have to put pink dye in your margarine, sell it like it’s the most fantastic invention on the planet and that eating “pink” makes you a superhero.

 And because I haven’t been able to shake those vivid dreams just yet, here’s a Seuss-inspired rhyme for all the underdogs out there fighting the good fight: